 Begin the day with brunch at Blaustern.
 This quaint restaurant serves international dishes, and they have a large outdoor patio that’s perfect for warm days.
-Afterwards, go for a walk along Döblinger Hauptstrasse, Döbling’s main shopping street.
+Afterward, go for a walk along Döblinger Hauptstrasse, Döbling’s main shopping street.
 You’ll find indie bookstores and boutiques here, all contributing to the district’s charming, small-town feel.
 Pick up a bottle of wine and some bread for a simple picnic later in the day.

 Head next to Setagayapark, a Japanese-inspired garden with waterfalls, ponds, and relaxing florals.
 If you get restless and start to crave for activity, walk the trails to the Vienna woods and find your perfect spot for a picnic.
 A 5-KM hike through the woods and vineyards will bring you to Kahlenberg, where you can enjoy amazing views of the city.

 As the sun sets, make your way to a heuriger – a wine tavern serving young wine and simple traditional food, mostly set on picturesque vineyards with gorgeous views.
 You can find plenty in Grinzing as you make your way back from Kahlenberg, or in the other villages in the district.
-Some favorites are: Fuhrgassl-Huber in Neustift, Müllers Heuriger and Weingut in Grinzing, and Mayer am Nussberg along Kahlenberger Strasse.
+Some favorites are Fuhrgassl-Huber in Neustift, Müllers Heuriger and Weingut in Grinzing, and Mayer am Nussberg along Kahlenberger Strasse.

-If the coffee houses and the secret gardens don’t succeed in pulling you in to Vienna’s productive idleness, an evening in a heuriger certainly will.
+If the coffee houses and the secret gardens don’t succeed in pulling you into Vienna’s productive idleness, an evening in a heuriger certainly will.
 The beautiful sunset, the rustic ambience, the refreshing young wine, the hearty food, and the sounds of laughter and lively conversations will definitely make time stop for as long as it takes for you to finally feel gemütlichkeit – that warm, wonderful feeling of well-being and belonging, giving the perfect end to your little holiday in Vienna.

 More things to do in Vienna